nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should come with some form of natural language processing
+5. Should work on both 32-bit and 64-bit Window, Mac and Linux operating system
+6. Should displayed result within 2 seconds
+7. Should be user friendly for keyboard users
-6. Should come with error report function
+8. Should store an error log
-7. Should come with auto save feature

 ## Appendix D : Glossary